Replacing the Poison of Gossip with Power of the Gospel

 Not my name.
 Not your name.
 No other name but Jesus.

 How are we avoiding grace?
 How are we using our finite minds to try to rationalize or reason our way through His sovereignty?
 Can’t wrap your mind around why he would love you?
-Or maybe, you don’t think your forgivable because your sins run too deep.
+Or maybe, you don’t think you’re forgivable because your sins run too deep.
 He is able.
 He can do it.
 Whatever it is.
 Don’t lose heart or forget His grace.
 Let the mystery of the gospel confound your heart toward praise for all He has done!

 We cannot give up hope for the ones who do not know Christ.
 Remember, the work is all His.
 We are called to share the Gospel and intercede on behalf of the lost, but we are not called to change or save anyone.
 When we take on personal responsibility for the salvation of people, we are belittling the Gospel and becoming Pharisees.